elabftw/elabdoc/doc/install-drop.rst

 * Create an account on `DigitalOcean <https://m.do.co/c/c2ce8f861e0e>`_.
 Use this referral link to have 10$ offered.

+* Alternatively, you can use `Vultr <http://www.vultr.com/?ref=7164540>`_.
+Use this referral link to register an account!
+The rest of this tutorial is for DigitalOcean.

 .. image:: img/digitalocean.png
     :align: center
     :alt: digitalocean logo